430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 https://sway.office.com/vTypuTavjVAqCoFl?ref=Link
 ![image](./swaypdf.PNG)
 # website feedback
+# Tutor feedback
+## Nicky
+A very attractive page, easy to navigate around and lots of information about the phones.
+Nice large text for me to be able to read without my glasses.
+Good informative links to YouTube videos, would of liked to see a couple of different images of the phones to show the glass fronts and backs but over all I considered this a really nice site.

+# Student Feedback
 ## Daine:
 "It looks good, its easy to navigate and its functional overall, there is nothing I would really change however there isn't any back buttons"